Ryan Clark (musician)

-Ryan Clark (born June 23, 1979) is an American graphic designer and musician who also has performed under the stage name Maven.
+Ryan Curtis Clark (born June 23, 1979) is an American musician who also has performed under the stage name Maven.
 He is best known as the lead vocalist of the Christian metal band Demon Hunter, which he co-founded with his brother, guitarist Don Clark.
 He was also the frontman for Christian metalcore band Training for Utopia along with being one of the guitarists for Focal Point.
 He is featured on Zao's The Lesser Lights of Heaven DVD and Mark Salomon's Podcast, Never Was.